whiteribbonalliance/dashboard-api/README.md

-# What Women Want API
+# What Women Want dashboard API

 ## What does this API do?

-This API is used for recording campaign responses for What Women Want.
-Any front end (web, chatbot, Android, Whatsapp, Textit) can connect to this API when a response or responses are received.
+This API is used for retrieving campaign responses from BigQuery to display in a dashboard.

-This API saves everything in BigQuery so that the dashboards can retrieve the data.

 ## Where is the URL?